The-Charles-Group/Project-Builder-TCG/replit.md

   - **WBS DataFrame**: Root row now has Planned_Hours=0 and Duration_Days=0 (not empty strings)
   - **Workfront Display**: Workfront header now shows the actual project name, with clean roll-up from child tasks

+### Scenario C (Upsell) Enhancements (October 2025)
+- **Backend - XML Export for A, B, C**: Added `/api/export_workbook_xml_abc` endpoint
+  - Exports all three scenarios (A, B, C) as separate XML files in a zip archive
+  - Uses same MSPDI conversion and formatting as A/B exports
+  - Includes export stats JSON for all three scenarios

+- **Frontend - Budget Analysis for All Scenarios**: Enhanced budget display functionality
+  - Added `renderBudgetPill()` helper function for consistent budget display across scenarios
+  - Budget pills now show over/under budget amounts and percentages for A, B, and C
+  - Real-time updates when client budget input changes
+  - Fixed budget display for scenarios B and C (was only showing for A)

+- **Backend - Budget Metrics for Scenario C**: Added budget calculation to `/api/build_scenario_c` endpoint
+  - Accepts `client_budget_usd` parameter in payload
+  - Calculates and returns budget_info object with budget_delta, coverage_pct, and scale_factor
+  - Consistent budget analysis across all three scenarios (A, B, C)

+- **Frontend - XML Export Buttons**: Added full XML export functionality
+  - Export XML Scenario C button for individual scenario C export
+  - Export XML A, B & C (zip) button for all three scenarios in one archive
+  - Includes project start date from Step 3 in all XML exports

 ### GPT-5 Patches Implementation (October 2025)
 - **Backend Enhancements**:
   - Added component inflation at start of `build_wbs_with_pricing()` to ensure AI picks always include full component trees